ComposableAnalytics/Docs/docs/05.DataPortals/05.Control-Details/Page.md

 ## Overview

-The **Page** control type is used to separate fields into multiple linked containers.
-Adding a page creates a 1-1 relationship between the container and the linked container.
+The **Page** control type is used to separate fields into multiple linked child containers.
+Adding a page creates a 1-1 parent-child relationship between the container and the linked container.
 This relationship is represented visually as tabs at the top of the screen:

 ![Page](../img/Page.png)

 Note the similarity to the [Tab](Tab.md) control, which allows for visual separation of data without creating a new container and database table.

+Also note the similarity to the [Table](Table.md) control, which also creates a parent-child relationship but allows the parent container to have multiple instances of the child container.

 ## Excel Sheet Input